supersu-man/electron-typescript-angular/README.md

 ## Development

-Run `npm run start` and `npm run electron-start` simultaneously to use it for development.
+Run `npm run angular-start` and `npm run electron-start` simultaneously to use it for development.
 Angular live reload works as expected.
 Electron code changes need rebuild.

 ## Build